NYC0DEV/Joystick_Go_Store/README.md

   <div style="padding:15px; border:1px solid #00ffcc33; margin-bottom:15px;">
     <h3>Instructions</h3>
-    <p>To compile and run the store application, ensure your build environment targets the ARM32 architecture and all required system headers are present.</p>
+    <p>To compile and run the manager application, ensure your build environment targets the ARM32 architecture and all required system headers are present.</p>
   </div>

 </div>